Skmt3P/workspace/README.md

 ## 👔 RESUME(OTHERS)
 **I can do everything from consultancy to administration to development!
 President of a multi-stack Estonian company!** <br />
-I work as an engineer and am the president of [OmusBridge OÜ](https://omusbridge.com/).
+I work as an engineer and the president of [OmusBridge OÜ](https://omusbridge.com/).
-I also work as an ICT teacher and writer.
+I also work as an ICT teacher and a tecg writer.

 ### 202001-NOW: [OmusBridge OÜ](https://omusbridge.com/)
 #### Role